 Manresa – Town in northeastern Spain where in 1522-23 Ignatius of Loyola had the powerful spiritual experiences that led to his famous Spiritual Exercises and later guided the founding and the pedagogy of Jesuit schools.
 (See Student Retreats.)

 Manresa Retreat House – Located in Convent, Louisiana on the banks of the Mississippi River, Manresa is the location for three-day preached retreats, made in silence, based on the Spiritual Exercises of Saint Ignatius Loyola.
 Many Blue Jays make retreats in this special, beautiful location throughout their careers at Jesuit High School.

-Moms in Touch (Mothers’ Rosary Group & Mothers’ Mass) – Every Wednesday at 8:15 a.m. in Holy Name Chapel (small chapel on the second floor of the Administration Building) Moms in Touch gathers to pray for the needs and intentions of our school – our students, their families, the faculty, the administration, and the staff.
+Mothers’ Rosary Group – Every Wednesday at 8:15 a.m. in Holy Name Chapel (small chapel on the second floor of the Administration Building) the Mothers’ Rosary Group gathers to pray for the needs and intentions of our school – our students, their families, the faculty, the administration, and the staff.
 All mothers, grandmothers, and concerned friends of Jesuit students and alumni are welcome and encouraged to participate.
 On late mornings, the rosary will begin at 9:00 a.m.
 A Jesuit priest will offer Mass after the rosary.
-(See Moms in Touch.)